PALI-2108

 Ulcerative Colitis (UC) and Fibrostenotic Crohn’s Disease (FSCD)

-PALI-2108: PDE4 Inhibitor Prodrug That Acts Locally at Site of Disease
+PALI-2108: PDE4 Inhibitor Oral Prodrug That Acts Locally at Site of Disease

 Patients with Moderately to Severely Active Ulcerative Colitis (UC) and Fibrostenotic Crohn’s Disease (FSCD) Overexpress PDE4 and Related Biomarkers